Hit-and-Run Accidents Have Increased a Staggering 60% Since 2009

 A hit and run incident is a double loss for a victim.
 First, they are injured.
 Second, the wrongdoer leaves and no justice is possible.
 However, uninsured motorist coverage on a person’s own auto insurance policy may be available to provide compensation.

 Why Hit-and-Run Fatalities Have Increased

 According to the AAA report, one main reason hit-and-run fatalities have increased, and why there is such a high percentage of pedestrian and bicyclist deaths, is because cities have become more “walkable” and “rideable.”
 As a result, traffic congestion has increased in cities encouraging people to walk, or to ride their bikes to work and school.
 But, despite these encouragements, many cities have not improved their infrastructures to make them pedestrian or bicycle friendly.
-Designated lanes for bicyclists can improve safety for bicyclists.
+Designated lanes for cyclists can improve safety for bicyclists.
 Signs instructing drivers to yield to crossing pedestrians can improve pedestrian safety.

 The increased numbers of walkers and bike riders, can explain the “hit,” but what explains the “run?”

 Unfortunately, the AAA report noted, research on hit-and-run drivers is limited.
 By definition, they flee so getting data on why the fled is difficult.
 Only about half of them are ever caught, so there is no way to accurately assess why drivers leave an accident scene.